 As part of an ongoing effort to evaluate projects and programs proposed during the planning process, citizens are encouraged to attend meetings and communicate with CPAB members and staff regarding the needs of the community.
 Citizens can send written correspondence to the staff liaison, who will coordinate responses.
 Every effort will be made to respond in writing to those individuals who submit proposals or written comments within fifteen working days where practical.

-In the event a member retires or is unable to compete his term, an appointment shall be made to fill the remainder of the unexpired term.
+In the event a member retires or is unable to compete his/her term, an appointment shall be made to fill the remainder of the unexpired term.

 |Board Member||Appointed By|